EllenKoning/KaasmakerijKoningFrontend/README.md

 # KaasmakerijKoning
-Inventory management system for a cheese maker
+Inventory management system for a cheese maker.
+This covers the front end.